visipedia/fgvcx_flower_comp/README.md

 ## Details

-There are a total of 1,000 flower species in the dataset, with xxx training images and xxx validation images.
-The testing set contains xxx images.
+There are a total of 1,000 flower species in the dataset, with 650,000 training images and 3,000 validation images.
+The testing set contains 10,000 images.

 ## Evaluation
 We follow a similar metric to the classification tasks of the [ILSVRC](http://image-net.org/challenges/LSVRC/2016/index#scene).
 For each image <img src="https://rawgit.com/visipedia/inat_comp/master/svgs/77a3b857d53fb44e33b53e4c8b68351a.svg?invert_in_darkmode" align=middle width=5.642109pt height=21.60213pt/>, an algorithm will produce 3 labels <img src="https://rawgit.com/visipedia/inat_comp/master/svgs/655bedbaf4a65f397b5041d0fdecde4c.svg?invert_in_darkmode" align=middle width=15.601905pt height=22.74591pt/>, <img src="https://rawgit.com/visipedia/inat_comp/master/2017/svgs/6d0aa77223bd2246e5cdd2a422d9e584.svg?invert_in_darkmode" align=middle width=82.4274pt height=21.60213pt/>.
 For this competition each image has one ground truth label <img src="https://rawgit.com/visipedia/inat_comp/master/svgs/681a37b53b66acbc455e39ca3e6f1c41.svg?invert_in_darkmode" align=middle width=12.444795pt height=14.10255pt/>, and the error for that image is: